Add lighting

 Now that we have the fundamentals all in place, the rest of the map can come together very quickly.
-For brevity, I am going to skip over the modeling steps, but that will be explained here.
+For brevity, I am going to skip over the modeling steps, but that will be explained in the Blender Guide.

 I have a library of default map pieces (FBX files) with adjusted UV maps so that they look acceptable with no assigned material.
 All of these have an object origin offset, meaning all I have to do is place them into the world at (0,0,0) and they all line up.
 Note that a Soccar game is played along the Y axis.